-In this course, students will gain a historical perspective on our criminal justice system.
+In this course, students will gain a historical perspective of our criminal justice system.
 As they learn how criminal law has evolved, students will also come to understand the responsibilities of professionals in all areas of criminal justice: law enforcement, the court system, corrections, and more.
-Students will also focus on the major elements of statutory offenses, specifically within the New York State Penal Code.
+Students will also focus on the major elements of statutory offenses, specifically within the New York State penal code.

 - Candidates must possess either a high school graduation credential or high school equivalency diploma, or a recognized college associate degree or higher as listed in the transfer admissions policy.

 - Candidates must also submit a completed application for admission, as well as a personal statement or essay.

 Criminal justice candidates also participate in a pre-admission interview.